eugenia1984/english/glossary.md

 'We fixed the bug, then we tested the application again.` -> They only tested the application again after fixing the bug.

-- **though** is an expression you use to show contrast between two sentences, similar to but.
+- **though**: is an expression you use to show contrast between two sentences, similar to but.
 It can also be used in the middle or in the end of a sentence, not only in the beginning.
 For example: ``I know we wanted to travel.
 We don't have the money for the tickets, though.``

 Though is often used at the end of a sentence to add emphasis or to show a contrast with what was previously said or implied.
 For example:
 `The presentation went well, though it was stressful at first.` -> Here, though highlights the contrast between the overall success and the initial stress.

-- **thoughts** means what someone thinks or their ideas.
+- **thoughts**: means what someone thinks or their ideas.
 When we ask for someone's thoughts, we want to know what they think or feel about something.
 For example: ``What are their thoughts on this book?`` is asking for the group's opinion about the book.

 - **tip**: often refers to advice or a suggestion that is helpful in a particular situation.
 For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.